Tickets are now available for the TechCrunch Summer Party at August Capital

 The TechCrunch Summer Party is a thing of tradition and we hope you can make it out this year.
 As in years past we’ll gather on the spacious grounds of August Capital in Menlo Park and enjoy an evening of cocktails and the spirit of entrepreneurship.

-The deck around August Capital’s office is not large, so tickets are very limited and released on a rolling basis.
+The deck around August Capital’s office is large but cannot hold all of Silicon Valley, so tickets are very limited and released on a rolling basis.
 It’s $90 to attend.

 About the Summer Party at August Capital